Post Logo positioned on a street

 You are under no contractual or legal obligation to provide your data for this service.
 If you do not provide the above information, advance dispositions and redirection orders cannot be set up.

-4.3 Handling of AllesPost customer data at Post Customer Service (PKS)
+4.3.
+Handling of AllesPost customer data by Austrian Post Customer Service (PKS)

-If you are a customer of the AllesPost (AP) product, your data may be used by the Post Customer Service (PKS) to contact you in two cases:
+If you are a customer of the product AllesPost (AP), your data may be used by the Austrian Post Customer Service (PKS) to contact you in two cases:

-• If an AP customer reports to PKS that he/she is missing an item and it turns out that the item was mistakenly delivered to you as an AP customer.
-You will be contacted by PKS to arrange a pickup of the shipment.
+• If an AP customer reports to the PKS that he/she is missing an item and it turns out that the item was mistakenly delivered to you as an AP customer.
+PKS will contact you to arrange for the item to be picked up.

-PKS may contact you in writing or by telephone.
-To do so, we will use the e-mail address or telephone number you have stored in your AllesPost account or in your Post account, respectively.
+The PKS can contact you in writing or by telephone.
+For this purpose, we use the e-mail address or telephone number that you have entered in your AllesPost account or in your Austrian Post account.

 Which of your data can we process for this purpose?